CamillaSpi/Data-Analysis-Project/README.md

 # Second Task
 ## Overview
-Starting from a training set obtained from a stream of data collected at successive time instants n = 1, 2,..., N, and consisting of the feature-label pairs (X1, Y1),(X2, Y2),...,(XN , YN ), where Xn is d-dimensional and Yn ∈ {-1, 1}, it was necessary to make an appropriate reduction in the dimensionality of the training set.
+Starting from a training set obtained from a stream of data collected at successive time instants n = 1,2,...,N, and consisting of the feature-label pairs (X1, Y1),(X2,Y2),...,(XN,YN), where Xn is d-dimensional and Yn ∈ {-1, 1}, it was necessary to make an appropriate reduction in the dimensionality of the training set.
 With such a reduced dimensionality training set it was then necessary to train a classifier by applying the appropriately implemented stochastic gradient algorithm with constant step-size, evaluating its behavior for different step-size choices.
-The system thus implemented makes predictions at specific time instants t1, t2,...,tK, by observing the features Xtest(1), Xtest(2),..., Xtest(K) and applies a decision rule such that it returns +1 if the product between the reduced dimensionality feature and the parameter estimated by the stochastic gradient algorithm at time j-th is greater than zero, -1 otherwise.
+The system thus implemented makes predictions at specific time instants t1,t2,...,tK, by observing the features Xtest(1),Xtest(2),...,Xtest(K) and applies a decision rule such that it returns +1 if the product between the reduced dimensionality feature and the parameter estimated by the stochastic gradient algorithm at time j-th is greater than zero, -1 otherwise.
 It was then necessary to convert the binary string obtained by classifying the observations into ASCII characters encoded with 8 bits, associating bit 0 with the value -1.
 The characters obtained are taken from a famous sentence related to the clue obtained in the first task.
 ## Development